-Are you eager to bring your wedding photography business to the next level in 2022?
+Are you eager to bring your wedding photography business to the next level?
 A great way to start is to reflect on the past year and assess what worked well and what didn‘t.
 Figure out which aspects of your business recquire special attention, and focus on those points.
 This process and the necessary solutions will look different for everyone, so don’t look around at what other people are doing and figure out what best works for you and your business.
 I want you to note that the content that I provide are suggestions and advice – it is up to you to implement what best works for you and your unique situation – there is never a one-size fits all answer.

 Are you feeling overwhelmed in terms of where to start?
 In this article, I will provide you with areas of your business that you can work on to grow your wedding photography brand and business.
 This year, the content that I will put out will mainly focus on expanding on these points – when appropriate, I will get guests on who will kindly share their expertise with us.

 I have picked-out three categories for you to pay attention to in order to build a thriving wedding photography brand and business:

 It is important to keep your website up-to-date, informative and modern.
 Afterall, it is a representation of your business and plays a key role in regards to whether or not your right-fit clients will get in touch with you.

 i.
 Hone in on your brand: Take the time to reevaluate what your brand stands for and refine your brand message.
 How is the visual aspect of your brand reflected on your website?
 Do you need to make changes to your creative design in terms of your website template, imagery, logo, fonts, and colours?
 Is the copy on your website (in other words, the text that you write) compelling enough to keep your visitors engaged and excited enough to want to hire you?